1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 ---

 # 5. Relevant Parameter Settings of the BSB-LAN Software
-*Note:*
-- *Upon first installation, rename this file from BSB_lan_config.h.default to BSB_lan_config.h and adjust settings accordingly.*
+*Note:
-- *To 'uncomment' a definement for making it active means to delete the two slashes before the definement.
+To 'uncomment' a definement for making it active means to delete the two slashes before the definement.
 To 'comment out' a definement means to deactivate it by adding two slashes in front of the hashtag.
 E.g.:
 A deactivated definement: `//#define XYZ`
-An activated definement: `#define XYZ`
+An activated definement: `#define XYZ`*

 **The following functions/definements can be set individually (not every definement needs to be adjusted though!):**